Decoloniality: Challenges of Postcolonial Aesthetics

-The global visual media images seem to present essential values highlighting socio-political themes by appropriating modern and contemporary artworks.
-However, within this context, it is not necessarily the case that images’ socio-political meanings are politically exercised.
-Rather, these meanings are contained in the politics themselves.
-Some artworks and themes allude to the freedom of expression, ethics, and democracy and, in doing so, question censorship in visual media and iconoclasm in modern and contemporary art.
-In this sense, this research line concentrates upon the values of human existence in global visual media with regard to the impact that this media exerts upon international politics.
-As far as ethics and aesthetics can be questioned, would it be the search for “truth” in the images or only the alterations in the creations’ formal diversity?
+Therefore, the analysis of postcolonial aesthetics and global media images present essential values highlighting sociopolitical themes by appropriating modern and contemporary artworks.
+In addition, it is not necessarily the case that the sociopolitical meanings of images are politically exercised within this context.
+Instead, these meanings are contained in the politics themselves.
+Some artworks and themes allude to the freedom of expression, ethics, and democracy and, in doing so, question fundamental human values in modern and contemporary art.
+In this sense, this research line concentrates upon the importance of human existence in global visual media concerning their impact on international politics.
+Therefore, as far as ethics and aesthetics can be questioned, are they represented by the search for “truth” in the images, or are they simply alterations in the formal diversity of the creations?

 This question clarifies that the connections between aesthetic experience and politics do not form autonomous discourses when political activity is seen as part of this reality.
 That is because the sensitive aspects of the media images include the content and thus the political subject.
 The focus is on the actualization of aesthetics through postcolonial reasoning and contemporary discussions that feature cultural diversity, recognizing that otherness is represented in various artistic forms.